NTGPASS management reforms

 What is a successor fund transfer?

 A SFT is a compulsory transfer of member benefits from one superannuation fund to another superannuation fund.
-In this case, all NTGPASS accumulation accounts will be transferred at the same time to Statewide on an agreed date.
-Statewide will then become responsible for managing and investing NTGPASS member superannuation contributions and earnings.
+In this case, all NTGPASS accumulation accounts will be transferred at the same time to Statewide Super on 8 May 2019.
+Statewide Super will then become responsible for managing and investing NTGPASS member superannuation contributions and earnings.